 How do I apply for undergraduate on-campus housing?

 First, apply to the University through the Office of Enrollment Management, Undergraduate Admissions, at www.lsu.edu/admissions/ .
-Once you have been admitted to the university, apply for housing with Residential Life online at www.lsu.edu/housing under the “Incoming Students” link.
-Click “Apply Online,” log-in with your PAWS login and password, and complete and submit the form.
+Once you have been admitted to the university, apply for housing with Residential Life online at www.lsu.edu/housing under the “Future Residents” link.
+Click “Apply for Housing,” log-in with your PAWS login and password, and complete and submit the form.

 Must I be admitted to the University before I can apply for housing?

 Yes, you must be admitted to the University before applying for housing.
-Example: For fall 2014 applications, Admissions begins admitting students to the university on October 1, and students can begin applying for housing on October 1.
-Once you have been admitted to the university and have received your PAWS login and password, apply to Residential Life at www.lsu.edu/housing under the “Incoming Students” link.
-Click on “Apply Online” and complete and submit the form.
+Undergraduate Admissions begins admitting students to the university on October 1 for the following fall, and students can begin applying for housing on October 1.

 How do I apply for Family and Graduate Housing?